ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 It SHOULD NOT change from occurrence to occurrence of the problem, except for localization (e.g., using proactive content negotiation; see {{HTTP, Section 12.1}}).

-The "title" string is advisory, and is included only for users who both are not aware of and cannot discover the semantics of the type URI (e.g., during offline log analysis).
+The "title" string is advisory, and is included only for users who are both unaware of and cannot discover the semantics of the type URI (e.g., during offline log analysis).

 ### "detail" {#detail}